meredithcook/meredithcook.github.io/_posts/2023-11-17-favorite-board-books.md

   <br>Rosie Greening
   <br>Make Believe Ideas, 2020
   <br>
   <br><i>Never Touch a Shark</i> is a touch-and-feel book that my daughter enjoyed from a very early age.
 She loved running her hands over all the textures and I thought the rhymes in this one were adorable.
 We read this one so much, it completely fell apart!
-It's part of the <a href= "https://amzn.to/3MPJocy" target= "blank">"Never Touch a" series </a> of over thirty books.
+It's part of the <a href= "https://amzn.to/3MPJocy" target= "blank">Never Touch A series</a> of over thirty books.
 We read a few in this series, but <i>Never Touch a Shark</i> was our favorite.
 </p>

 <p align="center">